cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * https://github.com/cal-itp/data-analyses/blob/main/ntd/Makefile#L4
     * The goal is to write one line of code in the terminal and have the entire portfolio deploy each month.
 * When should this be updated every month?
 The beginning?
-* What will we do once we keep adding more months?
-Only display the last 24 months?
 * If I want to start on the bunching metric, which folder do I work out of?
-* Share this  w/ Evan?

 ### 5/2/2024
 * <s>Update README with some of the methodology FAQ.